To put it simply, glowing client reviews are the bomb.

 Just be the bigger person and take that review down.

-It is simply NOT worth the fight or the bad blood just to keep that testimonial up there.
+It is simply not worth the fight or the bad blood just to keep that testimonial up there.

-Tip #3: Only Use Accurate Testimonials
+Tip #3: Only Use Accurate Client Reviews

-When it comes to using testimonials in your marketing, they MUST be accurate.
+When it comes to using testimonials in your marketing, they must be accurate.

 This isn’t just a matter of honesty and integrity.